openstreams/wflow/doc/wflow_funcs.rst

     pt = 0.1 * p

     # Amount of P that falls on the canopy
-    Pfrac = (1 - p -pt) * Precipitation
+    Pfrac = pcr.max((1 - p - pt), 0) * Precipitation

     # S cannot be larger than Cmax, no gravity drainage below that
-    DD = ifthenelse (CanopyStorage > Cmax , Cmax - CanopyStorage , 0.0)
+    DD = pcr.ifthenelse(CanopyStorage > Cmax, CanopyStorage - Cmax, 0.0)
-    self.CanopyStorage = CanopyStorage - DD
+    CanopyStorage = CanopyStorage - DD

     # Add the precipitation that falls on the canopy to the store
     CanopyStorage = CanopyStorage + Pfrac

     # Now do the Evap, make sure the store does not get negative
-    dC = -1 * min(CanopyStorage, PotEvap)
+    dC = -1 * pcr.min(CanopyStorage, PotEvap)
     CanopyStorage = CanopyStorage + dC

-    LeftOver = PotEvap +dC; # Amount of evap not used
+    LeftOver = PotEvap + dC
+    # Amount of evap not used

     # Now drain the canopy storage again if needed...
-    D = ifthenelse (CanopyStorage > Cmax , CanopyStorage - Cmax , 0.0)
+    D = pcr.ifthenelse(CanopyStorage > Cmax, CanopyStorage - Cmax, 0.0)
     CanopyStorage = CanopyStorage - D

     # Calculate throughfall
     ThroughFall = DD + D + p * Precipitation
     StemFlow = Precipitation * pt

     # Calculate interception, this is NET Interception
     NetInterception = Precipitation - ThroughFall - StemFlow
     Interception = -dC

     return NetInterception, ThroughFall, StemFlow, LeftOver, Interception, CanopyStorage

 Snow and Glaciers
 -----------------
-Snow and glaciers processes, from the HBV model, are available in the wflow fremawork and used by the wflow\_sbm and wflow\_hbv models.
+Snow and glaciers processes, from the HBV model, are available in the wflow framework.
+The snow and glacier functions are used by the wflow\_sbm model, and the glacier function is used by the wflow\_hbv model.

 Snow modelling
 ~~~~~~~~~~~~~~

-Precipitation enters the model via the snow routine.
-If the air temperature,
-:math:`T_{a}`, is below a user-defined threshold :math:`TT (\approx0^{o}C)`
+If the air temperature, :math:`T_{a}`, is below a user-defined threshold :math:`TT (\approx0^{o}C)`
 precipitation occurs as snowfall, whereas it occurs as rainfall if
 :math:`T_{a}\geq TT`.
 A another parameter :math:`TTI` defines how precipitation
 can occur partly as rain of snowfall (see the figure below).